Bull & Lion

 Corian Griffin Doors

 The Griffin doors shown above were made after Hurricane Andrew for an Estate in Coral Gables.
 They are entrance doors to a Banquet Hall.
-Both are made of Corian, pink alabaster and Brass.
-The Griffins in corian and alabaster became Banquet room doors 2 -Gino DiAVonti © 1995 pictures were taken with a polaroid camera, and so detail is sadly missing.
+Both are made of Corian, pink alabaster Avonite, and Brass.
+The pictures were taken with a polaroid camera, and so detail is sadly missing.
 However, Gino did carve each feather in the wings, including all the minute featherings in each.
 There are small gold gilded strips throughout each wing to complement the doorframes.

 Commissioned by Jose` LLosa, Coral Gables, Fl.